 These couples shared homes, triumphs and failures.
 They celebrated holidays and birthdays.
 They went out to dinner, to concerts, to sports events.
 Sometimes they chose a quiet evening at home, reading by firelight.
 They formed a group of friends who often gathered in my parents’ home.
 During good times, they relaxed and celebrated.
 During tough times, they united in support.

 One couple gardened.
 Another lived at the beach and collected sea glass.
 A third loved antiques.
 Can you guess which was the gay couple?
 The lesbian couple?
 The straight couple?
 Does it matter?

-I was 8 years old when I discovered that I was supposed to view gay folks and gay love as damaged.
+I was 8 years old when I discovered that I was supposed to view LGBTQ+ folks and LGBTQ+ love as damaged.
 I remember saying to my parents, over and over, “It doesn’t make sense.”
 They agreed.
 They tried to explain ignorance and bigotry, but I became more confused.